-In case you’re planning to buy a Garnet for yourself, a friend, or a family member, take not that it’s an excellent way to celebrate a friendship, toast a wedding anniversary, or acknowledge the wearer’s January birthday.
+If you’re planning to buy a Garnet for yourself, a friend, or a family member, take note that it’s an excellent way to celebrate a friendship, toast a wedding anniversary, or acknowledge the wearer’s January birthday.

-When purchasing, first visit a jeweler who can help you in buying the correct stone and piece.
+When purchasing, visit a jeweler who can help you buy the correct stone and piece.

 Garnets can likewise be judged along the same specifications as Diamonds, with cut and clarity influencing the magnificence and value of the stone.

 Note that some Garnets have inclusions that are part of the beauty of the entire stone, like horsetails in Demantoids, or the turbulent look in Hessonite Garnets.

 You may realize that you like this one-of-a-kind look these inclusions bring to the stone.

 Find a cut that spreads light over the stone’s surface smoothly and evenly.
 This will draw out the stone’s overall beauty and color.